 The human side of sustained interaction.

-Where the orbital frameworks ask what obligations arise from placing an AI inside a relationship, the relational frameworks ask what actually happens there: how patterns form and narrow, where psychological risks emerge, and what design choices can interrupt, slow, or protect.
+These frameworks ask what actually happens when AI is placed inside ongoing human relationships: how patterns form and narrow, where psychological risks emerge, and what design choices can interrupt, slow, or protect.

 - 01